We may not be able to help with your alcohol breath but we can help with your hangover.

 Alcohol is absorbed into your lungs which is why you produce an odor from your breath.
 Your pores also produce an alcoholic scent that can make your body stink.

 If your body reeks of alcohol, taking a nice bath or shower will help clean your pores of alcohol and the sweat you build up while drinking.
 Make sure you soap up to cover up any lingering scent and leave you smelling and feeling fresh and clean.
-As an extra measure, after the shower use a scented lotion and spritz yourself with perfume or cologne to really cover up any hint of a fun-filled night.
-Just be smart and make sure you’re stable enough not to slip and hurt yourself in the shower or bath.

 - Breath Mints